MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data-new.md

 ## Run the process

 - In the Finance and Operations app, use the data management framework to export data in csv format.
 For more information, see [Data management overview](../data-entities-data-packages.md).
-In this template, the example exported customers data from the **CustCustomerV3Entity** table.
+In this template, customer data was exported from the **CustCustomerV3Entity** table.
 Set up the **CustCustomerV3Entity** and remove the **FullPrimaryAddress** field map from the mapping.
 Add the **DataAreaId** field in the csv field.
 Rename the exported file to **01-CustomersV3Export-Customers V3.csv** and upload to the Azure Storage account that you named **ce-data**.

     ![Finance and OperationsCustomerFileImage](media/boot-customer-file.png)